UpendraDhawalkar/Hospital-Emergency-Room-Dashboard/README.md

-# 🏥 Hospital Emergency Room Dashboard
+# 🏥 Hospital Emergency Room Dashboard (using excel )

 ## 📌 Project Overview
 The **Hospital Emergency Room Dashboard** is an interactive data visualization project designed to analyze and monitor emergency room performance.